epiverse-trace/epiparameter/README.md

 # epiparameter
-`R` package with epidemiological parameter distributions for infectious diseases
+`R` package with epidemiological parameter distributions for infectious diseases.
+Eventually it will include a range of pathogens and natural history processes, as well as functions to extract parameters from reported statistics.

 ## Installation